DiffDoctor: Diagnosing Image Diffusion Models Before Treating: Method

 \textbf{Artifact detection.} We define artifact areas in synthesized images as confidence maps (artifact maps), transforming artifact detection problems into a binary segmentation task, where each pixel represents a confidence value from 0 to 1, indicating the likelihood of the pixel being part of an artifact.
-Then the training process of the artifact detector is to minimize the mean squared error (MSE) loss between the predicted artifact maps and the ground truth artifact maps:
+Then the training process of the artifact detector is to minimize the mean squared error (MSE) loss between the predicted artifact maps and the ground truth artifact maps: $ \mathcal{L}_{\text{AD}}(\theta) = \frac{1}{N} \sum_{i=1}^{N} \left\| \hat{C}_\theta(x_i) - C(x_i) \right\|_2^2, $ where \(N\) is the number of samples in a batch, \(x_i\) is the \(i\)-th synthesized image, \(C(x_i)\) is the ground truth artifact map of \(x_i\), and \(\hat{C}_\theta(x_i)\) is the predicted artifact map of \(x_i\).